audreyggarcia/urban-heat-island-tool/README.md

 ### Installing

-* The .tbx file containing the script tool can be found in this repository.
+* The pythonToolbox folder contains the necessary files for download.
+Download the whole folder and drag the urbanheatisland.pyt file into your ArcGIS Pro project.

 ### Using the Tool